flutter/flutter/specs/pointer.md

 programs that want more precision (e.g. drawing apps)

-These data of all these events is an object with the following fields:
+These events have the following fields (see below for the class definitions):

         pointer: an integer assigned to this touch or pointer when it enters the system, never reused, increasing